 Welcome!

-My name is Rachel M. Feldman and I am a New York City and New Jersey based Licensed Clinical Social Worker (LCSW), ADHD Certified Clinical Service Provider (ADHD-CCSP), and Autism Spectrum Disorder Clinical Specialist (ASDCS).
+My name is Rachel M. Feldman and I am a New Jersey based Licensed Clinical Social Worker (LCSW), ADHD Certified Clinical Service Provider (ADHD-CCSP), and Autism Spectrum Disorder Clinical Specialist (ASDCS).
 I work as a neuro-affirming bilingual (Spanish) psychotherapist with a specialization in working with children, adolescents, young adults, and parents.
 Click here to learn more about my professional background.

 Areas of Specialty